Crown of the Head hair transplant: is it viable?

 To get the best results during crown hair transplant, technical skill and artistic vision are required to perform this procedure in order to give a natural appearance and texture, avoiding at all costs an artificial appearance.

-The procedure of this type of transplant consists of extracting capillary roots from the donor site from the back of the scalp, using the method of extracting follicular units, also known as FUE hair transplant.
+This kind of procedure of transplant consists of extracting capillary roots from the donor site from the back of the scalp, using the method of extracting follicular units, also known as FUE hair transplant.
 The extracted follicles are placed precisely in the receiving area, which is the one that presents thinning hair or baldness.

 Implants are performed under enlarged vision, so that the existing follicles are not damaged, resulting in a crown area of hair fully distributed at perfect angles, direction, pattern and, in addition, with graft-to-site adjustment.